farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-In statistics, regression is a technique used to estimate relationships among variables.
-Regression is a broad subject and provides many ways to model and analyze variable groups.
-In most cases special focus is paid to the relationship between a dependent variable and one or more independent variables.
-The independent variables are generally referred to as 'predictors' while the dependent variable is the quantity one hopes to predict.
+Regression is a statistical technique used to estimate relationships among variables.
+In most cases the focus is on the relationship between a dependent variable and one or more independent variables.
+The independent variable[s] are generally known as 'predictors' while the dependent variable is the quantity one would like to predict.
+In our study a host of different quantities were available to serve as independent variables while the primary dependent variable we were interested in was sucrose yield.

+estimates the conditional expectation of the dependent variable given the independent variables

 In our study the dependent variable was the final sucrose yield from each of thirty different sections variably treated with nitrogen.
 Following analysis we knew what that value was for each section.
 Thus, in truth the dependent variable was also the spectral